tomyaacov/BPpyEvaluation/README.md

 python3 z3_circle_examples.py -n_0 4 -n_m 10 -n_e 20
 ```

-The script outputs a table with the results.

 To repeat the experiment presented in Figure 4, execute the ```z3_circle_examples.py``` program with the following parameters(**this may take few hours and may require additional resources**):

 ```shell
 python3 z3_circle_examples.py -n_0 4 -n_m 200 -n_e 30
 ```

+The script outputs a table with the results presented in Figure 4.

 #### Symbolic Model Checking (Section 4)